 Your Mobile Home Setup Or Installation Is Next.

 Anchors and stabilizer systems are installed to code.
-Section are joined together .
+Sections are joined together.

-You are going to need plumbing, HVAC, electrical and interior trim contractors.
+You are going to need plumbing, HVAC, electrical, and interior trim contractors.
 These are additional expenses that come with a lot of other questions to determine those estimates.
-You are going to need a set of code compliant steps by each door to the home.
-And last but not least you will need to have skirting around the mobile home.
+You are going to need a set of code-compliant steps by each door to the home.
+And last but not least you will need to have skirting installed around the mobile home.